 - Pursuing net positive water impact (UN SDG 6 – Clean water and sanitation; SDG 12 – Responsible consumption and production; and SDG 15 – Life on land)

 - Regenerative agriculture (UN SDG 2 – Zero hunger; and SDG 8 – Decent work and economic growth)

-Our new Green Bond is focusing on investments to deliver key environmental sustainability initiatives under two pillars of our pep+ agenda: Positive Agriculture and Positive Value Chain.
+Our 2022 Green Bond is focusing on investments to deliver key environmental sustainability initiatives under two pillars of our pep+ agenda: Positive Agriculture and Positive Value Chain.
 This will help us to deliver on our aim to operate within planetary boundaries and inspire positive change for the planet and people.